LouisLecouturier/Toxic-comments-analysis/README.md

 /!\ There is 2 LSTM branches : LSTMathis is the one that can be found in the report while LouiSTM is a notebook where we tried to go further in the implementation.

+Each model has its metrics displayed on the code.

 ## Prerequisites
 - Python 3.11.5
 - Tensorflow 2.16.0